-Let Us Now Mourn (Or Maybe Not) DCist's Comments Section | Washingtonian (DC)
+Let Us Now Mourn (or Maybe Not) DCist's Comments Section | Washingtonian (DC)

 As DCist grew, many of its commenters forged real-life relationships at happy hours and meetups.
 They developed their own language—grounded in a “cynical, jaded, Gen-X-y mindset,” as the longtime commenter with the screen name Monkeyrotica puts it.
 A “Molly,” for example, was any comment section with more than 100 entries (named for a story about a kidnapped Vizsla).
 And heaven help a contributor who made a mistake like saying that a restaurant’s brisket was “so tender it falls off the bone“—the commenters would tease them for months.
 There was a lot of spam.
 A lot of nasty drive-by comments.
 And some commenters appeared to delight in tolling or crossing lines.

-“Pretty early on,” says Benjamin Freed, an editor at the site from 2011 to 2015, “I started getting emails saying somebody posted a nude photo in the comments, and I would have to jump into the comments, find the offending post, and take it down.
+“Pretty early on,” says Benjamin Freed, a former DCist editor, “I started getting emails saying somebody posted a nude photo in the comments, and I would have to jump into the comments, find the offending post, and take it down.
 I was not happy that was part of my job.”
 Matt Cohen, who worked for DCist for two-and-a-half years, estimates he had to spend six hours each week moderating the section.
 For a publication with a shoestring staff, that was increasingly a huge lift.
 Nor was the madcap fun inside the comments section always apparent to people unfamiliar with its ways.
 “We would hear from people who would find themselves in the crosshairs of people making fun of somebody’s weight or making light of somebody’s trauma,” Freed says.

 The comments section could be something of a locals-only beach, Monkeyrotica says.
 The way in was to weigh in—and hope you didn’t draw too many sharks with any chum you left in the water.
 The longtime commenters would often greet newcomers with the line “You must be new here.”